Izan-Sola/MarioPowerUps/README.md

   Details:

   - Jump, shift and left click to summon a cloud.
 Up to 3 per charge.
   - With the addition of this Power Up there are also 2 new custom items, bottle with air and cloud bucket.
-To fill a bucket with cloud you need to be atleast at XXY and hold right click pointing to the air until it is filled.
-To fill the bottles with air you can do it at any Y level, and fill it the same way as the bucket.
+    To fill a bucket with cloud you need to be atleast at 100Y and hold right click pointing to the air until it is filled.
+    To fill the bottles with air you need to be aleast at Y50 and fill it the same way as the bucket.

 - Ice Flower (**NS**)
-- Golden Flower (**NS**)
+- Gold Flower (**NS**)

 # Mushrooms: